OpenSecEd/appliedcrypto/protocols.md

    b.
 A symmetric key.
    c.
 A randomly generated key.
    d.
 The corresponding private key.

-5. One major drawback of asymmetric encryption is:
-   a.
-It requires extensive key distribution.
-   b.
-It is generally slower than symmetric encryption.
-   c.
-It does not support secure key exchange.
-   d.
-It relies solely on hash functions.

 Hash Functions
 1. What is the primary purpose of a hash function in cryptographic applications?